Glencore wins Australian approval for Viterra takeover

-SYDNEY Glencore International Plc (GLEN.L), one of the world's largest commodities suppliers, has won approval from Australian regulators for its C$6.1 billion takeover of grain handler Viterra Inc VT.TO.
+SYDNEY, July 27 Glencore International Plc , one of the world's largest commodities suppliers, has won approval from Australian regulators for its C$6.1 billion ($6 billion) takeover of grain handler Viterra Inc.

 The green light from Australia's Foreign Investment Review Board (FIRB) follows approval from Canadian Industry Minister Christian Paradis earlier this month, moving the deal a step closer to completion, though approval is still needed by China's Ministry of Commerce.